 —Hebrews 10:24–25a NIV

-Groups are on break for the summer and will relaunch in September.
-Join us for the Midweek Bible Study to get connected and dig deeper into the Bible, or for Summer Groups happening at the Granger Campus mid-summer.
+New groups will be launching the week of September 10, and they will be available to search online starting Sunday, August 20.
+In the meantime, please feel free to join us at Midweek Bible Study on Thursday evenings.
 At GCC, more than a thousand people are gathering regularly during the week in homes or coffee shops throughout the community.
 Grouping up is our way of making our church feel as close and connected as a group of friends meeting up in a living room.
 So, how do you get connected?
 There are groups for just men or just women, singles, married couples and more, so find your fit at a group meeting near you.

 LEAD A GROUP